top of page

 Step 4: reshaping the mesh

-If you compare the mesh of the adult body to the teen one, you will notice that the torso is thicker and the breasts are smaller.
+If you compare the mesh of the adult body to the teen one, you will notice that the teen torso is thicker and the breasts are smaller.
 This means that we have to resize it manually so that it will look as similar as possible to other teen clothes, while also taking into account the design of the clothing in question i.e. whether it should cling to the body or drape more loosely.

 While doing this, we should account for other meshes that EA has made; if you look at them in-game, some may appear "floaty" in the front and back - this used to annoy me at first too, until I realized that EA does this in order to account for bottoms that may be poofy e.g. wide skirts.
 Which means that we should also leave a bit of space between the top and the body, even if it doesn't look that great - it'll look more natural in-game.
 Remember: we're using the nude mesh as a reference, so we should avoid making clothes look like they were glued on.